sciactive/nymph-pubsub/README.md

 \Nymph\Nymph::connect();

-// Load all the entities that will be accessible in this server. require 'MyEntityA.php';
-require 'MyEntityB.php';

 // Allow this file to be called with "-d" to daemonize it. if (in_array('-d', $argv)) {
   function shutdown() {